Limit-Theory-Redux/ltheory/README.md

 If the compilation is successful, you now have `bin/lt64.exe`, which is the main executable.
 This program launches a Lua script.
 The intention was for Limit Theory (and all mods) to be broken into many Lua scripts, which would then implement the gameplay, using script functions exposed by the underlying engine.

-To launch a Lua script, you can again use the python helper:
+To launch a Lua script, you can run the executable:

 - `python configure.py run`